Careers

 Key responsibilities

-To produce a piece of research on a theme/s of substantial consequence to the prosperity and self-reliance of Pacific Islands peoples.
+To produce research on a theme/s of substantial consequence to the prosperity and self-reliance of Pacific Islands peoples.
 To produce commentary on economic, development, political and social issues in the Pacific region for the Lowy Institute’s online magazine The Interpreter as well as domestic and international media outlets.
 To participate in Pacific Islands Program events and roundtables.

 Key attributes

 The FDC Pacific Research Fellow position is the result of a partnership between the Lowy Institute and the Foundation for Development Cooperation (FDC), an independent Australian foundation established in 1990 with a mandate underpinned by the philosophy of self-reliance and the pursuit of opportunities and initiatives that enable institutions and communities to help themselves.
+More information on the Lowy Institute can be found on our website and on the FDC here.